beaulebens/keyring/keyring/trunk/readme.txt

 = Will Keyring work on my WordPress? =

 Keyring requires PHP 5.3+ to work, because it makes use of some modern features in PHP like late static binding and abstract classes.
 Other than that, as long as you meet the minimum required WP version, you should be OK to get started.
+If you get a cryptic "T_PAAMAYIM_NEKUDOTAYIM" error, you need to upgrade to PHP 5.3+.

 Your webserver will also need to be able to make outbound HTTPS requests for some operations with some services to work correctly.